Campaign of the Month: June 2014

 Iron Dingoes Infantry Field Kit (3023)

 The core of the Iron Dingoes field forces, is its basic Infantry Platoon.
-Each such unit traditionally consists of a standard 28-man platoon armed with automatic rifles and some form of rocket launcher or other anti-armor/-Mech weapons systems, backed by Support MGs for static defense.
+Each such unit traditionally consists of a standard 28-man platoon armed with automatic rifles or laser rifle, and some form of rocket launcher or other anti-armor/-Mech weapons systems, backed by Support MGs for static defense.

 Equipment Rating : D/D/C